KanishAnand/CS4.301-Data-and-Applications-Project-Template/index.md

 ### MySQL

-Although you haven't been strictly been told to explicitly use MySQL it is highly recommended.
+Although you haven't strictly been told to explicitly use MySQL it is highly recommended.
 To install MySQL server on Ubuntu, run the following commands

 ```
 sudo apt-get update